ClickHouse/examples/docs-scraper/README.md

 docker build --network=host -t crawler .
 ```

-## Run the container
+## Start the container

-The `mycrawler` directory gets mounted into the container.
+The `mycrawler` directory gets mounted into the container, and the container launches a bash shell.

 ```bash
 docker run  --rm -ti \